jamesmontemagno/xamarin.forms-workshop/Part 2 - MVVM/README.md

 ### Implementing INotifyPropertyChanged

 *INotifyPropertyChanged* is important for data binding in MVVM Frameworks.
-This is an interface that, when implemented, lets our view know about changes to the model.
-We will implement it once in our `BaseViewModel` so all other view models that we can create can inherit from it.
+This is an interface that when implemented, lets our view know about changes to the model.
+We will implement it once in our `BaseViewModel` so all other view models that we create can inherit from it.

 1. In Visual Studio, open `ViewModel/BaseViewModel.cs`
 2. In `BaseViewModel.cs`, implement INotifyPropertyChanged by changing this